tinavo58/slack-bot-app-rb-tracker/README.md

 # rb-tracker

-This is a real project to implement a bot-app to retrieve request status from Asana and feed the info to a #public-channel in Slack
+This is a real project that I built on my own and is fully implemented at my previous workplace: a bot-app to retrieve request status from Asana and feed the info to a #public-channel in Slack